 Now the already folded star comes into play.
 Put the money star upside down.
 The fanned banknote as well.

 Now it gets a little complicated:

 Put the tip of the single bill in a compartment in the finished money star.

-Now turn the shooting star over - it's almost done.
-In the last move, all you have to do is bend the tail to the side and the star of luck is made up of a total of six banknotes!
+Now turn the shooting star - it's almost done.
+In the last move you only have to bend the tail to the side and the star of luck is made up of a total of six banknotes!